- Home

 How a stoma might look

-You may worry about how you will look.
-Although the stoma bag may seem obvious to you, most people won’t notice anything is different unless you tell them.
+You may worry about the bag being seen under clothing.
+Although the bag may seem obvious to you, most people won’t notice the bag unless you tell them.
 The stoma’s location may make some clothes less comfortable (e.g. tight waistbands, belts), but you will generally be able to keep wearing your normal clothes.
-You might consider buying underwear designed for people with a stoma.
+You can also buy underwear that is designed for people with a stoma.

 How a stoma might affect your sex life